Ecovillage - Get in on the Ground Floor!

 We'll create a set of core values and elements that would apply to all ecovillages - including tangible things like renewable energy features, water catchment, etc. - but beyond that, each village is likely to end up looking quite different from one another.
 Some could be more urban, while others may be more rural - The village could be made up of completely separate fully featured homes, or it could include tiny homes with larger central shared facilities (or any number of other combinations of physical features).

-Because the specifics around the first project will depend so much on who is going to live there, and what their skills and passions are, we are now convening a group of folks who would actually want to live at the first ecovillage.
-Cooperation Humboldt can offer resources, support, and capitalization, and we require direct participation now from future residents so that we can build this first ecovillage to fit their needs and aspirations.
+Each village will be unique in design depending on who is going to live there, and what their skills and passions are.
+We have convened a group of folks who would want to live at the first ecovillage, and are looking to inspire other groups to start up.
+Cooperation Humboldt is offering resources, support, and capitalization, and we require direct participation from residents so that we can build these ecovillages to fit their needs and aspirations.

 How will it be paid for?